 The largest export market in aggregate was the U.S. with $51.7 billion of shipments in 2018, or 16.2% of the total, followed by the UAE which accounted for 9.0% and China with 5.1%.

 In terms of U.S. imports the most exposed industry is vehicle chassis (HS 8706) where 72.3% of imports came from India in 2019, Panjiva's data shows.
-Among the most exposed firms to vehicle chassis imports has been Deere & Co., as discussed in Panjiva's research of March 25.
+Among the most exposed companies to vehicle chassis imports has been Deere & Co., as discussed in Panjiva's research of March 25.
 Among consumer goods, India represented 32.1% of U.S. imports of carpets and 16.0% of textiles.

 The largest import to the U.S. by value is pharmaceuticals.
 While India only represented 9.4% of total U.S. pharma imports the supplies are concentrated in generic pharmaceuticals.
 The Indian government has already applied a set of export restrictions on a narrow range of drugs.